YusufBolden/Assessment-Survey/README.md

 6. To find the total number of rows and columns, enter `df.shape`.
 The returned values will display the rows, columns in that order where each row represents the user's inputs and each column corresponds to a question in the survey.

 ### Plotting data with Seaborn
 Seaborn is a Python data visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics.
-(Instructions and technical details on how to use [Seaborn](https://seaborn.pydata.org/introduction.html))
+It provides a high-level interface for drawing attractive and informative statistical graphics.<br>(Instructions and technical details on how to use [Seaborn](https://seaborn.pydata.org/introduction.html))
 ```
 Example of how to plot and inspect for any correlation to age, personal income and incarceration: